CODE OF CONDUCT

-Units should be well spaced and should be sited so that they do not restrict access or exit from the unit or the area in case of emergencies.
+Units should be sited as per ACCEO guidelines so that they do not restrict access or exit from the unit or the area in case of emergencies.
 Emergency vehicles should be able to secure access to each unit on the site.

 6. Fire Precautions

 a) Open fires and barbecues should not be held except with the permission of the responsible person.
 Where permission is given for open fires or barbecues, they should be sited in open ground, away from vans, vehicles, awnings and other structures.

 b) Motorhomes should carry a fire extinguisher approved to British Standards Institute and/or Fire Officers' Certificate standards.